alsadiq99/noise-analysis-breakdown/README.md

   </details>

 <details>
   <summary><b>3.
-Check to see if auto-correlation (Quality Control) has been perfromed over data.
+Check to see if Quality Control has been perfromed over data.
 Asks user's input on whether or not to use QC data.
 Since we have not yet performed Quality Control over the data, we will proceed with the NonQC process for now.</b></summary>

 ```python
 % Detects if QC was done, and asks user whether to use QC data or not